NolanBrownsberger/recipe-database-project/README.md

 Backend system for managing users, recipes, ingredients, and categories.

-## Structure

-- `sql/` - SQL shchema and sample data
-- `queries/` - Example SQL queries
-- `app/` - Application code for database interaction
-- `docs/` - Deliverables (requirements, ER diagram)

 ## Instructions

 - Clone the repo to your local machine
-- npm install dependencies for the project
+- npm install dependencies
 - Create a .env file containing host, user, and password for MySQL
-- run node app/init_db.js from the root folder
+- run node app/init_db.js from the root folder to initialize the database
+- run node app/index.js to interact with the software